selfage/service_handler/README.md

 ## Overview

-Written in TypeScript and compiled to ES6.
+Written in TypeScript and compiled to ES6 with inline source map & source.
+See [@selfage/tsconfig](https://www.npmjs.com/package/@selfage/tsconfig) for full compiler options.
 Provides type-safe service handler interfaces to be implemented and hooked onto `Express.js`.
 The service here only refers to one simple kind of client-server interaction: Sending a HTTP POST request in JSON as request body and receiving a response in JSON.

 ## UnauthedServiceHandler